bsau3130/PowerShell-Universals/README.md

 https://paypal.me/pools/c/8C2M2IWXjk

 # Content
+* Dashboards
+    - Administration Dashboard
+        - **COMMING SOON**
+        - Complete Dashboard where you can administrate RSAT from and also remote controll Windows computers with different commands.
+* Components
-* Active Directory
+    - Active Directory
         - Modules/Components to adminsitrate your Active Directory with.
-* Administration Dashboard
-**COMMING SOON**
-    - Complete Dashboard where you can administrate RSAT from and also remotecontroll Windows computers with different commands.
-* Windows Client Remote
+    - Windows Client Remote
         - Modules/Components that you can administrate Windows Clients remote with.
-* Random
+    - Random
         - Random Modules/Components that are not placing anyware else.
-* VMWare
+    - VMWare
-    - Coming soon
+        - **Coming soon**

 # System Requirements
 The following are system requirments that are needed for all of my project, dashboards, modules and components.